pic

 end

-The following code snippets show the consequences of waiting and not waiting for the mutation to complete.
+The following snippets show the consequences of waiting versus not waiting for the task to complete.

 function foo()